CTT – Correios De Portugal (OTCMKTS:CTTPY) Hits New 52-Week High at $7.28

-CTT – Correios De Portugal, S.A.
-(OTCMKTS:CTTPY – Get Rating) shares reached a new 52-week high during trading on Tuesday .
-The company traded as high as $7.28 and last traded at $7.28, with a volume of 0 shares trading hands.
+Shares of CTT – Correios De Portugal, S.A.
+(OTCMKTS:CTTPY – Get Rating) hit a new 52-week high on Monday .
+The stock traded as high as $7.28 and last traded at $7.28, with a volume of 0 shares trading hands.
 The stock had previously closed at $7.28.

 CTT – Correios De Portugal Price Performance